neutronX/django-markdownx/docs-src/contributions.md

 We have a implemented a fully comprehensive developers' environment that comes with many functionalities, including its own [Vagrant](https://www.vagrantup.com) and [Docker](https://www.docker.com) containers.

-!!! attention
-	Developers' environment is only compatible with Python 3 and is only compatible with Unix-based systems (Linux and OS X).
-There are no plans to extend coverage to Python 2 as we intend to cease our support for Python 2 in the next major release.
-We do not support development on Window through this method.

 To set up the developers' environment, start off by cloning our source code from [GitHub](https://github.com/neutronX/django-markdownx), like so: